 This is a hard mix to find, and not one for a novice owner.

 Your German Shepherd Mix

-Do you have a German Shepherd mix?
+Do you have one of these mixes?
 We’d love to hear about them.

 You can share your photos on the Happy Puppy Facebook page